JMcordobamendez/MPC_Learning_Tool/README.md

   ```bash
 pip install matplotlib
  ```
-  4. Once all the python modules are installed download the files of the repository or clone it.
+  4. Once all the python modules are installed, download the files of the repository or clone it.
   5. Type in the terminal "cd /path_till_the_directory/MPC_Learning_Tool".
  ## Tool Manual
 Once the user is inside the "MPC_Learning_Tool" directory with the terminal, to execute the tool, type: